pedrodeffanti/pedrodeffanti/README.md

 - 👋 Hi, I'm Pedro
 - 👀 I'm interested in MySQL Workbench, Power BI, HTML, Java, Git.
-- 🌱 I am currently learning HTML
+- 🌱 I am currently learning Git and Java
 - 💞️ I'm looking to collaborate in all areas of development
 - 📫 How to contact me? pedrodeffantijr@gmail.com -  (19) 98241-5059 - whatsapp (19) 99938-1003